PigeonProtocolConsortium/pigeon-spec/README.md

 # I Have Internet Access.
 Why Should I Care?

+ * [Everything [in the cloud] is Amazing, But Nothing is Ours](https://alexdanco.com/2019/10/26/everything-is-amazing-but-nothing-is-ours/)
  * [Encryption is Not Preventing Law Enforcement from Investigating Crime](https://www.alec.org/article/encryption-is-not-preventing-law-enforcement-from-investigating-crime/)
  * [‘Nobody’s got to use the Internet’: A GOP lawmaker’s response to concerns about Web privacy](https://www.washingtonpost.com/news/powerpost/wp/2017/04/15/nobodys-got-to-use-the-internet-a-gop-lawmakers-response-to-concerns-about-web-privacy/)
  * [How Iran Turned Off the Internet](https://thewire.in/tech/how-iran-turned-off-the-internet)